loudoweb/native-clipboard/README.md

    - [`clipboard.c`](native/adder.c)
    - [`clipboard.h`](native/adder.h)
    - [`Makefile.win`](native/Makefile.win) - build script for building the library on Windows (using MSVC).
 Must be call from VS developer prompt.
+   - [`build_windows.bat`](native/Makefile.win) - executable that ca script for call the makefile.
+Must be call from VS developer prompt.

 ## Building the native library